 Select categories that complete the statement: "This business IS a" rather than "this business HAS a".
-The goal is to describe your business holistically rather than write a list of the services it offers, products it sells or amenities it features.
-Discover common categories
+The goal is to describe your business holistically rather than write a list of the services that it offers, products that it sells or amenities that it features.

 - "Papa John’s" offers pizza takeaway and delivery but does not offer on-premises dining.
 It should use the category "Pizza Delivery" and additional category "Pizza Takeaway" (instead of the less specific "Delivery Restaurant" or "Takeaway Restaurant").